 Welcome to Oakfield Estate Agents Block and Estate Management Department

-Our Estate and Block Management department is run from our Head Office where we have a team of experienced Property Managers dedicated to all aspects of the day to day management of our portfolio of Blocks.
+Our Estate and Block Management department is run from our Head Office in St Leonard’s where we have a team of experienced Property Managers dedicated to all aspects of the day to day management of our portfolio of Blocks.

-Our portfolio is made up of blocks across Kent and Sussex ranging from as few as 2 units up to our current largest which has 70.
+Our portfolio is made up of blocks across Hastings, Bexhill, Eastbourne and the wider Kent and Sussex areas ranging from as few as 2 units up to our current largest which has 70.

 Whether you are a Freeholder looking to pass the day to day management of your investment to a managing agent or a Director of a right to manage company looking for a managing agent, Oakfield Estate Agents are the agent for you.
 We offer services to cover all aspects of Block and Estate Management and will tailor the services we offer to suit your individual requirements.